Why Are Mushrooms Good for You? Are they MAGIC (wait…)?

 Apart from that, they are tough when raw and very difficult to digest.
 You wouldn’t bite into a raw potato, right?
 Well, it’s best not to with mushrooms too…

 If you choose to fry mushrooms, the best way is to do so lightly using a healthy oil or fat such as Extra-Virgin Olive Oil or goose fat.
 It’s really your choice of course!
 Just try to avoid toxic seed and vegetable oils such as sunflower, grapeseed, canola, soy, and corn.

 Conclusion: The Mighty Mushroom

 They’ve been used medicinally for thousands of years of tradition, and really it is easy to understand why.
 The benefits just go on, and if you can stomach them, they are more than worth including your diet.

-You can experience the benefits of mushrooms from the ones you find in the local supermarket or online (but never buy them from untrusted sources or any that you are uncertain about).
+You can experience the benefits of mushrooms from the ones you find in the local supermarket or onlin.
+Never buy them from untrusted sources or any that you are uncertain about.

 P.S.
 Ever wondered why mushrooms give Mario superpowers?
 Well, I think we can all answer that now… 😉

 It has only been over the past week as a matter of fact that I have discovered that I like mushrooms.
 It has been a slow process, and over time and I have been able to include different types of mushrooms into my diet in certain amounts (mostly Shiitake and Portobello).
 Now, however, I seem to be pretty comfortable with most mushrooms (particularly given the addition of garlic)

 Let me know your favourite kind of mushroom!
-I’d say mine is shiitake, but classic white button mushrooms are my go-to for most recipes.
+I’d say mine is shiitake (a top choice in Japanese cuisine also on my ‘Keto Japanese Food’ list), but classic white button mushrooms are my go-to for most recipes.

 If you have any comments, suggestions, or questions I’d love to hear them in the comments below!